hydro-project/hydroplane/_sources/settings.rst.txt

 Hydroplane is configured by providing a path to a YAML file in the `CONF` environment variable in the server's environment.

 There are two things that need to be configured in settings: Hydroplane's :doc:`runtime<runtimes>` and its :doc:`secret store<secrets>`.
+Optionally, you can also configure the :ref:`process culler<process culler>`.

 Here's a basic example of a configuration file that uses the ``local`` secret store and the ``docker`` runtime: